 Despite the popular myth, and in case you were wondering, beating egg whites has no affect on the bacteria, nor does chilling them.
 The only way to kill this bacteria is to heat it to 160°F. That’s the reason your mom pushed your hand away when you went for the raw chocolate chip cookie dough!

 There is some disagreement about the issue of eating raw eggs, since some alternative medicine proponents advocate eating them as part of a healthy lifestyle.
-In addition, many haute cuisine chefs, do not want you to miss out on the delights of recipes like chocolate mousse, Caesar salad and homemade eggnog that have raw eggs as a component.
+In addition, many haute cuisine chefs do not want you to miss out on the delights of recipes like chocolate mousse, Caesar salad and homemade eggnog that have raw eggs as a component.

 These groups contend that the incidence of salmonella poisoning from eggs is waning, thanks to stricter government regulations.
 They believe that as long as we know the source of the eggs, we are at little risk for contracting bacteria from them.

 Although there may be some truth in this approach, I would err on the side of caution, particularly with those in poor health, children and the elderly.
 In other words, the weakest among us are at the greatest risk!
 All the regulation in the world cannot completely eliminate this problem, and there is no way to be absolutely sure that any egg is free of bacteria, even when eggs come from known sources.

 -Thoroughly wash your hands with warm water and soap after handling raw eggs.